-The public transport network in London’s’ divided into 6 main zones and 3 extended zones which connect passengers to the London Suburbs.
+The public transport network in London’s’ divided into six main zones and three extended zones which connect passengers to the London Suburbs.
 Central London is the main Zone 1 area while zones 6 – 9 are located on the outskirts of London Central.
 But most London visitors need travel between zones 1and2.

 For visitors to get the best value for their money is to buy a Travelcard, Oyster card or a visitor Oyster card as paying by cash is not available most of the paces.

-For a single journey in Zone 1, the adult cash fee is £4.80.
-However, if you use the Oyster Card, contactless payment card, or the visitor Oyster card the same journey will cost you less and that is £2.30.
+Tube fares 2019: For a single journey in Zone 1, the adult cash fee is £4.80.
+However, if you use the Oyster Card, contactless payment card, or the visitor Oyster card, the same journey will cost you less, and that is £2.30.
 For more information regarding tube tariffs, visit the Transport for London home page.

 To get more information about Oyster Card Click Here